- Director, Center for Pediatric Rasmussen Syndrome

 Expertise: Diagnostic Radiology, Pediatric Neuroradiology, Pediatric Radiology, Radiology

 Our center offers the full spectrum of services for children with Rasmussen syndrome (Rasmussen encephalitis), including diagnosis and medical and surgical treatment.
 We treat children from birth to 21 years of age.
 Our team includes neurologists (including neuroimmunologists), neurosurgeons, and neuropathologists familiar with Rasmussen syndrome and conditions that mimic it.
 We partner closely with experts in rehabilitation and neuropsychology at the Kennedy Krieger Institute to provide the continuum of care.

-- Reduce the burden of illness in Rasmussen syndrome (Rasmussen encephalitis) and immune-mediated epilepsies, through accurate diagnosis and treatment that is both timely and specific.
+- Reduce the burden of illness in Rasmussen syndrome and immune-mediated epilepsies, through accurate diagnosis and timely treatment.